What qualifications are required to instruct a pilot in an N registered aircraft based in the UK?

 During the ANO revision in 2016, the definition of commercial operation was aligned with EASA and excludes flight instruction.

 ANO 2016 Article 148/149 still states that the licensing requirements of the state of registration must be met.
 In the case of instructing and examining in a N-registered aircraft, a UK CAA-issued flight crew licence and instructor/examiner certificate are rendered valid in UK airspace by FAA regulation 14 CFR 61.3 and ANO Article 148/149.
+Part 136 of the ANO enables instructors to send their students solo (although there is some debate about whether the instructor should also be dual FAA CFI qualified.)

 So, in short, yes I believe it can be done without further reference to the regulations providing the instructor/examiner pilot has a UK licence, it’s dual training or testing within the privileges of their UK licence, rating, or certificate, conducted in UK airspace, and it’s with the owner or part-owner.
 The instructor/examiner should seek some ground training on FAA regulations beforehand since they will be operating in accordance with both FAA and EASA regulations for the training/test/check.